peterpo2/LATELINA/docs/two-factor-email.md

   "SmtpPort": 587,
   "EnableSsl": true,
   "Username": "latelinaproject@gmail.com",
-  "Password": "vdzotamtdvlirmpt",
+  "Password": "<your-app-password>",
   "PickupDirectory": "App_Data/Emails",
   "UsePickupDirectory": false,
   "CheckCertificateRevocation": false
 }
 ```

-- **Sender account:** The backend uses the dedicated Gmail mailbox `latelinaproject@gmail.com`.
-Use the Gmail app password `vdzotamtdvlirmpt` (copy it without spaces) for SMTP authentication and update the configuration if you ever rotate the secret or move to another provider.
+- **Sender account:** Replace the address, username, and password with credentials from your own mailbox provider.
+Keep secrets out of source control by using environment variables or user-secrets.
 - **Per-user delivery:** Leave `OverrideToAddress` unset so verification codes are sent to each account's email address.
 - **Local pickup folder (optional):** Set `UsePickupDirectory` to `true` if you want `.eml` files written to `Latelina.Backend/Latelina.Web/App_Data/Emails` instead of dispatching through Gmail.
 This is helpful when testing with fictional mailboxes because the messages never leave your machine.
 - **SMTP host:** Gmail uses `smtp.gmail.com` on port `587` with STARTTLS (`EnableSsl: true`).
 Adjust the settings if you switch providers.